BullyWiiPlaza/Black-Ops-II-WiiU-Mod-Injector/README.md

 ## License Transfers

-You may request a license transfer from your old to your new computer if you contact me and provide proof of your initial payment.
+You may request a free license transfer from your old to your new computer if you contact me and provide proof of your initial payment.

 ## Contact